marijnh/Eloquent-JavaScript/18_http.md

 Note that the promise returned by `fetch` resolves successfully even if the server responded with an error code.
-It _might_ also be rejected, if there is a network error or the ((server)) that the request is addressed to can not be found.
+It _might_ also be rejected, if there is a network error or the ((server)) that the request is addressed to can't be found.

 {{index [path, URL], "relative URL"}}